 1120 SW Fifth Avenue, Portland, OR 97204

 Portland Parks & Recreation is dedicated to providing a play-based, child-centered educational preschool program for ages 3–5 years old.
 Play is an important avenue for learning.
-It is our goal to honor where each child is in their development and to make goals to foster the individual child's growth and development.
+It is our goal to honor where each child is in their development.
 It is our belief that ALL children want to be successful; we are committed to providing guidance that supports each child and classroom.

 To enhance the learning experience, our preschool programs feature learning stations that enable children to explore different areas of development such as small motor, socialization, pre-math, science, pre-reading and listening skills.
 Learning stations allow children to make choices, encourage active learning and hands-on experiences, and provide for individual learning styles.